 Saline (0.9%)

-• A medium for the selective enrichment of Salmonella spp from both clinical and food samples.
-It is a buffered Lactose Peptone Broth to which Sodium Biselenite is added as the selective agent.
+• BM0360 Selenite F Broth is a medium for the selective enrichment of Salmonella spp. from both clinical and food samples.
+Following overnight incubation subculture(s) are usually made on to one or more of the many selective enteric solid media.
+Selenite F Broth is also recommended by the American Public Health Association (APHA) for the examination of food.
 Subcultures should be made from the top 1/3 of the broth after not more than 24 hours incubation as after this time there is a loss of selectivity.

 • This medium can be used as a screening method for the differentiation of Enterobacteriaceae based on the ability of some species to utilise citrate as a sole source of carbon.
 It is often used as a screening test for Klebsiella pneumoniae (Positive reaction) while Escherichia coli is negative.
 Other uses included distinguishing between species of citrate positive Salmonellae (e.g. Salmonella enteritidis) and those that are negative (e.g. Salmonella typhi and Salmonella paratyphi A).
 The medium is inoculated by stabbing the organism (in pure culture) into the medium.
 A positive result produces a change of colour from green to bright blue and a negative reaction leaves the colour unchanged.